 Have you encountered the dreaded 429 error in WordPress?
-This error is commonly referred to as the too many requests error and is one of the many common WordPress errors you will encounter on the platform.
-Unlike other error messages, this one does not give you any clue to what is causing it.
+This error is commonly referred to as the error of the too many requests and is one of the many common WordPress errors you will encounter on the platform.
+Unlike other error messages, this one does not give you any clue as to what is causing it.

-How to Resolve WordPress Error 429 Too Many Requests
+How to Fix Error 429 Too Many Requests in WordPress

 On the left-hand admin panel, click on Plugins and select the Installed Plugins option.
 If you have not set up automatic updates, take this time to make sure all of your plugins are up to date.